Peasants to Puddles

 This page is dedicated to the memory of John William Bent who died on 20th March 1916 in France.

-John William Bent (or William John Bent as he was sometimes known) was one of my second cousins twice removed, the grandson of Thomas Bent and Hannah Rowberry.
+John William Bent (or William John Bent as he was sometimes known in official records or Jack Bent to his family) was one of my grandfather's second cousins, the grandson of Thomas Bent and Hannah Rowberry.
 He was born in 1894 in Armley, Leeds, the only known son of Charles Bent and Elizabeth Martha Pye.
 He died on 20th March 1916 in France, one of the many millions of men who lost their lives in World War 1.
 It seemed sad for him to have died and all but these bare facts remembered, so I've tried to find out at least a little about what happened to him in the war.

-John William Bent was born in 1894 in Yorkshire, to Charles Bent and Elizabeth Martha Pye.
+Jack Bent was born in 1894 in Yorkshire, to Charles Bent and Elizabeth Martha Pye.
 Elizabeth was Charles's second wife and 17 years his junior; they had married in early 1893, just months after the death of his first wife.
-I don't know why John was born in Yorkshire - on John's baptism register his father's occupation is given as Striker, which I think has something to do with blacksmithing or iron working, so I expect he followed the work up there.
+I don't know why Jack was born in Yorkshire - on his baptism register his father's occupation is given as Striker, which I think has something to do with blacksmithing or iron working, so I expect he followed the work up there.
 Charles Bent was from Herefordshire and Elizabeth was from Shropshire.
-Sadly poor Elizabeth died when John was only 3 years old, by which time the family had returned to Shropshire.
-In 1901 Charles and 7 year old John were boarding with a family in Shrewsbury, while Charles worked as a General Labourer.
+Sadly poor Elizabeth died when Jack was only 3 years old, by which time the family had returned to Shropshire.
+In 1901 Charles and 7 year old John (Jack) were boarding with a family in Shrewsbury, while Charles worked as a General Labourer.
 In 1911 they were still in Shrewsbury, now boarding with a lady called Martha James, who would subsequently become Charles Bent's third wife.
-Sixteen year old John was now working as a porter for a wine merchant.
+Sixteen year old Jack was now working as a porter for a wine merchant.

-The next couple of years seem to have been better times for the Bents - not only did Charles marry for the 3rd time in 1913, but John Bent married Lucy Sarah Reynolds the same year.
-I think John & Lucy settled in the Birmingham area and had 2 children, although I've not confirmed that yet with birth certificates.
-Sadly this happy period was soon destroyed by the onset of WW1 and John Bent's enlistment.
+The next couple of years seem to have been better times for the Bents - not only did Charles marry for the 3rd time in 1913, but Jack Bent married Lucy Sarah Reynolds the same year.
+It looks like Jack & Lucy settled in the Birmingham area and had 2 children.
+Sadly this happy period was soon destroyed by the onset of WW1 and Jack Bent's enlistment.

-The Commonwealth War Graves Commission website revealed that he was a private in the Royal Warwickshire Regiment, that his service number was 13344 and that he was buried in the Fricourt churchyard in France.
+The Commonwealth War Graves Commission website revealed that he was a private in the Royal Warwickshire Regiment, that his service number was 13344 and that he was buried in the New Military Cemetery at Fricourt in France.
 I can't reproduce the CWGC photo of the cemetery, but to see his page please click here

 You can now look at the Medal Roll cards from the first world war online.
 These show a soldier's name, rank and what medals they were entitled to.
 Due to copyright issues, I don't think I can reproduce the image of the medal card, so instead I've transcribed it: